cosmicsuami/CodeAlpha_Network_Sniffer/README.md

-# CodeAlpha_Network_Sniffer
+# Network_Sniffer

 ## Overview
-Python-based network sniffer developed during the Code Alpha internship program.
-Monitors and analyzes network traffic in real time, providing insights into data flow and packet details.
+Python-based network sniffer that monitors and analyzes network traffic in real time, providing insights into data flow and packet details.

 ## Features
 - Packet Capturing and Analysis